• Skip to primary navigation

 • Peel and devein the shrimp.

-• Add the rest of the ingredients to oven safe skillet, stir and let simmer for 5 to 10 minutes.
+• Add the rest of the ingredients except the shrimp and parsley to oven safe skillet, stir and let simmer for 5 to 10 minutes.

 • Remove skillet from the heat and let cool for a couple minutes.